socrata/connectors/templates/kana-lagan.md

 4. Password: **PASSWORD**

-5. Click the dialogue button next to the "Table List" field and select the table that you would like to write to Socrata.
-The table used in the first iteration of this transformation is “**nola_case_view_total**”.
+5. Click the dialogue button next to the "Table List" field and select the table that you would like to write to Socrata (for example, perhaps “**case_view_total**”).

 6. Click OK.